Western European marriage pattern: The beginnings of consensual marriage

-Early Modern Europe
+Early modern Britain

 The average age at first marriage had gradually risen again by late sixteenth century; the population had stabilized and availability of jobs and land had lessened.
-In the last decades of the century the age at marriage had climbed to averages of 25 for women and 27 for men in England and the Low Countries as more people married later or remained unmarried due to lack of money or resources and a decline in living standards, and these averages remained high for nearly two centuries and averages across Northwestern Europe had done likewise.
-Because of its sacramental nature, marriage was increasingly held to be indissoluble, and sexual relations outside of marriage were viewed as illicit.
+In the last decades of the century the age at marriage had climbed to averages of 25 for women and 27 for men in England and to 27 for women and 30 for men in the Netherlands.
+Generally first marriage age for women went down in time of economic decline due to lack of money or resources of the parents and a decline in living standards, and went up in times of economic growth and social stability.
+The first marriage age for women remained high for nearly five centuries and averages across Northwestern Europe had done likewise.
+From the late Middle Ages on, because of its sacramental nature, marriage was increasingly held to be indissoluble, and sexual relations outside of marriage were increasingly viewed as illicit.
 Christian Europe banned polygamy and divorce, and attempted to prohibit any form of sexual relationship that was not marriage, such as concubine or premarital sex, termed fornication.
 Women were generally expected to bring a dowry when they married, which ranged from a few household goods to a whole province in the case of the high nobility.
 Remarriage after the death of a spouse was acceptable for both men and women, and very common, though men remarried faster than women.
 Most issues regarding marriage and many other aspects of family life came under the jurisdiction of church courts and were regulated by an increasingly elaborate legal system termed canon law.
 The ideals for marriage were not followed in many instances: powerful individuals could often persuade church courts to grant annulments of marriages they needed to end; men, including priests and other church leaders, had concubines and mistresses; young people had sex before marriage and were forced into marriages that they did not want.
 Nevertheless, these ideals and the institutions established to enforce them remained important shapers of men's and women's understanding of and place within a family.